stelberry/Student-Grade-Management-Project/README.md

 # Student Grade Management Program

 ## Overview
+This project was initially developed on **GitLab** and has been migrated to GitHub for showcasing.
 The **Student Grade Management Program** is a system designed to manage student grades.
 The project was developed in two phases:

 - **Coursework 1 (CW1):** Focused on implementing the core model classes with unit tests.
 - **Coursework 2 (CW2):** Extended CW1 into a backend service using Spring Boot, allowing interaction through a web API.